Centre for Intelligent Robotics (CIR) · IIIT Allahabad × STEMLearn.AI

 - Conduct of final assessments and issuance of joint certification

-- Integration of interns into ongoing CIR research activities in AI-enabled robotics and embedded systems
+- Integration of interns into ongoing CIR research activities in AI-enabled robotics

 8.2 STEMLearn.AI